chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/11-navigating-and-reviewing-projects.md

 ---
-title: Understand navigating and reviewing projects
+title: Understand navigating and reviewing projects in [!UICONTROL Enhanced Analytics]
-description: In this video, you will learn how to read the Flight plan chart in [!DNL  Workfront].
+description: Learn how to read the Flight plan chart in Workfront.
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335047.png